robert-hh/Micropython-Editor/README.md

 **2.31** Re-Map Ctrl-Up and Ctrl-Down for scrolling

-**2.32** Comment toggle ignores emty lines
+**2.32** Comment toggle ignores empty lines

 **2.33** Scroll step is 1 for keyboard and 3 for mouse

 **2.34** Added a branch with character mode highlight/cut/paste/delete.
 Intended to be the new master

-**2.35** Change behaviour of the column position durign vertical moves, in that it tries to keep the position
+**2.35** Change behavior of the column position during vertical moves, in that it tries to keep the position

 **2.36** Add the redo function, which restates changes undone by undo.